jravetch/blinkinlabs.github.io/blinkytape-derp.md

 permalink: /blinkytape/derp/index.html
 ---

-# BlinkyTape Developer Early Release Program (BT-DERP)
+# BlinkyTape Developer Early Revision Program (BT-DERP)

-This page contains the description and terms for the BlinkyTape Developer Early Release Program (BT-DERP).
+This page contains the description and terms for the BlinkyTape Developer Early Revision Program (BT-DERP).

 ## What is it?